System Guide

 Document changes are themselves values, describing precisely which ranges of the old document are being replaced by which bits of new text.
 This allows extensions to track precisely what happens to the document, allowing things like an undo history and collaborative editing to be implemented outside the library core.

-When creating a change set, all changes are described in terms of the original document—they conceptually all happen at once.
+When creating a change set, all change positions are specified in terms of the original document—they conceptually all happen at once.
 (If you really need to combine lists of changes where later changes refer to the document created by earlier ones, you can use the change set compose method.)

 Selection